Ebene-zer/os-concurrency-solutions/README.md

 This project is a **concurrency and synchronization simulator** developed as part of the Operating Systems course.
 It demonstrates how operating systems manage **multiple concurrent threads**, **shared resources**, and **synchronization** using classic concurrency problems.

-The system provides **deadlock-free solutions** to well-known synchronization problems and visually demonstrates **process/thread states and resource usage** through console output.
+The system demonstrates approaches that avoid common deadlocks (resource ordering, monitors) for classic synchronization problems and visually demonstrates **thread states and resource usage** through console output.

 ---